Our students emerge confident, powerful, agile, and skilled.

 Juho is Interaction Designer at frog design in Austin, Texas.
 Originally from South Korea, Juho moved to the U.S. by himself when he was fifteen years old.
 He joined the military after his freshman year in college, and worked as a military police at the Korean Embassies of Japan, China, Israel, Russia, and Saudi Arabia.
 After retiring as a sergeant, he returned to school, graduating with a BA in Psychology and a Minor in Business Studies from New York University.
 Juho's thesis, entitled Cast Away: Designs for Socially Isolated Korean Men Contemplating Suicide, was presented in May 2018.

-Alexia Cohen is a Venezuelan-Belgian-American product designer living in New York City.
-After graduating from Products of Design, Alexia worked at the Omidyar Network, and is now an exhibition designer at Dalberg.
+Alexia is a Venezuelan-Belgian-American designer, currently working at argodesign in New York City.
+After graduating from MFA Products of Design, Alexia worked as a freelance design consultant, co-leading the design and production of The Human Account project exhibition for Dalberg Design and The Bill and Melinda Gates Foundation.
 During her graduate studies, she was a TEK-TILE Fellow at the Brooklyn Fashion + Design Accelerator where she collaborated with 14 designers and engineers to develop textiles with embedded electronics.
-Along with exhibiting her work in various galleries and trade shows across the U.S., Alexia spent five years as a Jewelry Studio Technician and Visiting Professor at Pratt Institute.
-As an avid climber, cyclist and hiker Alexia focused her thesis work on exploring women’s role in the great outdoors, yielding a suite of design offerings that are meant to honor, amplify and celebrate women’s position within this space, ultimately arguing for a more inclusive and diverse outdoors sphere.
-Her thesis, entitled DARE + DEFY: A Woman’s Place in the Great Outdoors, was presented in May 2018.
+Alexia’s thesis DARE + DEFY: A Woman’s Place in the Great Outdoors explores a women’s role in the outdoors, yielding a suite of design offerings that are meant to honor, amplify and celebrate women’s position within this space, ultimately arguing for a more inclusive and diverse outdoors sphere.

 FEATURED ALUMNI OF THE CLASS OF 2017